terramate-io/terramate/docs/config-overview.md

 # stack block schema

-The `stack` block has no labels and has the following schema:
+The `stack` block has no labels, supports merging and has the following schema:

 | name             |      type      | description |
 |------------------|----------------|-------------|